World's longest flight: 5 things we learned

 This is the future

 The first thing I kept thinking about this flight once we were wheels down at Newark was: This is a revolution in aviation.
-These new sophisticated twin-engine airliners like Boeing's 787 Dreamliner and the jet we flew on -- the Airbus A350-900ULR -- they're designed to make ultra-long routes like this one profitable.
+These new sophisticated twin-engine airliners like Boeing's 787 Dreamliner and the jet we flew on -- the Airbus A350-900ULR -- they're designed to make ultralong routes like this one profitable.

 Most surprising about this plane was the smoothness.
 And it was so much quieter than we expected.
 In fact, we were told the average decibel level was 80-85 decibels.
 But in business class it actually was lower: around 70 decibels.
 In the back, in the premium economy section, it was 80.